All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 supremacy of the popes over kings and emperors.

-Cathedral: (left) interior; (right) inscription celebrating St. Thomas Becket and St. Bruno of Cologne
+(left) Cathedral with an early XIXth century façade; (right) inscription celebrating St. Thomas Becket and St. Bruno of Asti

 Palazzo Cremona